 - Data analysis - Python and/or Matlab to characterize devices based on real data

-- Introduction to integrated photonics packaging - Laser die packaging
+- Introduction to integrated photonics packaging - Semiconductor die packaging

 You will need: Laptop and lab notebook

 You get to keep: Manual with detailed descriptions of integrated photonics experiments.

 If you are traveling to MIT from out of town, you can find a list of hotel options here.

 List of instructors for the Integrated Photonics Bootcamp:

 Dr. Anu Agarwal is Principal Research Scientist at MIT and AIM Photonics Academy's Leader of LEAPs (Labs for Education and Application Prototypes).
 She has more than 100 journal and refereed conference publications, 6 awarded patents and 5 pending patents.
 Her work on MIR materials and devices is creating a planar, integrated, Si-CMOS-compatible microphotonics platform which will enable on-chip imaging and sensing applications.